mlopezfu/SFND_2D_Feature_Matching/README.md

 2. FAST + ORB
 3. SHITOMASI + BRIEF

-Four our purpouses of calculate the time to collision I think the fastest are the best combination.
-For another kind of application where tolerance must be better and we dont have time constraints maybe another combination will work better.
+For our purposes of calculating the time to a collision, I think the fastest is the best combination.
+For another kind of application where tolerance must be better and we don't have time constraints maybe another combination will work better.

 * cmake >= 2.8
   * All OSes: [click here for installation instructions](https://cmake.org/install/)